Kamaltakku/elm-game-jam-site/README.md

-# elm-game-jam-site
+# Website created with Elm

 This is just a small experiment.
-Website written in Elm.
+Website created with Elm.
 For learning purposes

 You can try it out with the `elm reactor` command.